joannekzx/feature-store/README.md

 lands in **S3 as Parquet** for training.
 As-of joins eliminate data leakage, and batching online lookups cut serving **p99 latency ~9×** (p50 ~20×).

-> **The pivot story:** I came from analytics/warehouse work and built the bridge into
-> systems infrastructure.
-The throughline is *data integrity under real-time constraints* —
-> point-in-time correctness is the same discipline that prevents look-ahead bias in
-> financial backtesting.

 **Stack:** Java · Kafka · Flink · Redis · S3/Parquet · gRPC/protobuf · Docker · AWS